zerotohero-dev/fizz-html-gen/3rd-party-licenses/PYGMENTS-LICENSE.md

 `fizz-html-gen` utilizes [`pygments`][pygments] to generate syntax-highlighted HTML files from source code.

+The following text is the library’s LICENSE
-Here’s the library’s LICENSE—you can get a recent version of the license [from pygments GitHub repository][pygments-license] too.
+(you can get a recent version of it
+[from pygments GitHub repository][pygments-license] too):

 [pygments]: https://github.com/pygments/
 [pygments-license]: https://github.com/pygments/pygments/blob/master/LICENSE